micmejia/bible-dump/AMPC/Revelation/Rev 15.md

 And they sang the song of Moses the servant of God and the song of the Lamb, saying, Mighty and marvelous are Your works, O Lord God the Omnipotent!
-Righteous (just) and true are Your ways, O Sovereign of the ages (King of the [^a]_nations_)!
+Righteous (just) and true are Your ways, O Sovereign of the ages (King of the _nations_)!